-Section (2518(c)(1)) provides that a disclaimer with respect to an undivided portion of an interest which meets the requirements of § (2518(b)) shall be treated as a qualified disclaimer of such portion of the interest.
-Section (2518(c)(2)) provides that a power with respect to property is treated as an interest in that property.
+Section 2518(c)(1) provides that a disclaimer with respect to an undivided portion of an interest which meets the requirements of § 2518(b) shall be treated as a qualified disclaimer of such portion of the interest.
+Section 2518(c)(2) provides that a power with respect to property is treated as an interest in that property.

-Section 25.2518-1(b) provides that if a person makes a qualified disclaimer as described in § 2518(b) and 25 2518-2, for purposes of the federal estate, gift, and generation-skipping transfer tax provisions, the disclaimed interest in property is treated as if it had never been transferred to the person making the qualified disclaimer.
-Instead, it is considered as passing directly from the transferor of the property to the person making a qualified disclaimer is not treated as making a gift.
+Section 25.2518-1(b) provides that if a person makes a qualified disclaimer as described in § 2518(b) and 25.2518-2, for purposes of the federal estate, gift, and generation-skipping transfer tax provisions, the disclaimed interest in property is treated as if it had never been transferred to the person making the qualified disclaimer.
+Instead, it is considered as passing directly from the transferor of the property to the person entitled to receive the property as a result of the disclaimer.
+Accordingly, a person making a qualified disclaimer is not treated as making a gift.
 Similarly, the value of a decedent's gross estate for purposes of the federal estate tax does not include the value of property with respect to which the decedent, or the decedent's executor or administrator on behalf of the decedent, has made a qualified disclaimer.